Software documentation is a crucial part of working software.

 For Developers Only

 Your users can also be developers, and there are very specific types of documentation aimed at developers only.
-This is where it gets really interesting, but some developer-only docs include:
+This is where it gets fascinating, but some developer-only docs include:

 - API documentation – Reference documentation regarding making API calls and classes